golemcloud/golem-cli/README.md

-# golem-cli
+# golem-cloud-cli

 Command line interface for [Golem Cloud](https://golem.cloud).

+For OSS golem version client see [Golem CLI](https://github.com/golemcloud/golem-cli).

 ## Installation

-To install `golem-cli` you currently need to use `cargo`, Rust's build tool.
+To install `golem-cloud-cli` you currently need to use `cargo`, Rust's build tool.

 To get `cargo` on your system, we recommend to use [rustup](https://rustup.rs/):